-Indias economic growth is estimated at 7.1 % for the fiscal year ending 31st March, 2017 as compared to 7.6 % in 2016.
+The Indian economy grew at 6.7 % during the financial year 2017-18 against 7.1 % for the previous financial year.
 The lower growth is due to the impact of the demonetisation and other drive.
-The growth estimates have been reduced in all the sectors, except for agriculture due to good monsoon.
+The growth has reduced in all the sectors, except for agriculture due to good monsoon.

 The low per capita steel consumption in India coupled with a large population base provides significant growth opportunities to the iron and steel industry.
 The steel demand in India is expected to remain robust in long term due to increasing demand from several sectors including automotive, consumer durables, oil and gas, industrial machinery, real estate and infrastructure.
 The government has already initiated so many steps for the betterment of Indian economy and has also undertaken two large initiatives viz. putting more money into the rural economy especially after demonetisation and putting a renewed focus on infrastructure development and this would certainly enable the Steel producers to grow.

 The steel industry is subject to cyclical swings arising from factors such as excess capacity, regional demand and supply imbalances and volatile market demand and prices.
 One of the major threats to the industry is depleting availability and volatile pricing of raw materials.

 Demand is dependent on general economic conditions.
 A downturn can affect business and earnings.
 There is an urgent need towards infrastructure creation and surging consumption growth that will drive iron & steel demand.